Openki/Openki/README.md

 - :envelope: Email notifications
 - :open_file_folder: File upload for course-documentation
 - :computer: additional views with upcomming events for information-displays and iframes
+- :bird: funny icons for the feature-list in our github-readme :)

 #### Intended features
 - :closed_lock_with_key: Privacy settings and security